karlll/kjell-extensions/PROFILES.md

 `color = black | red | green | yellow | blue | magenta | cyan | white | default_fg | default_bg`

+The support for certain text attributes is dependent on the terminal emulator used.

 ## Example profile